-The M. Engg. program in Information and Communication Engineering shall have a minimum duration of three semesters of 6 months each.
-The duration of M. Engg. in ICE shall be of 78 weeks.
-A candidate for the M. Engg.
-Degree in ICE must complete all requirements for the degree within three and half academic years from the date of his/her first admission.
-A student shall be required to have attended at least 70% of the total number of lectures/tutorials/laboratory classes held to appear as a regular candidate at the semester final examinations.
+The Master of Science program in Information and Communication Engineering shall have a minimum duration of three semesters of 6 months each.
+The duration of M. Sc.
+Engg. program in ICE shall be of 78 weeks.
+A candidate for the M. Sc.
+Engg. degree in ICE must complete all requirements for the degree within three and half academic years from the date of his/her first admission.
+A student shall be required to have attended at least 70% of the total number of lecture/tutorial classes held to appear as a regular candidate at the semester final examinations.